agneshephzibahroche/my-travels/README.md

 ## Notes

 - Drop a `.pdf` or `.txt` statement onto the index page to generate the dashboard.
-- PDF parsing currently relies on a local `pdftotext` installation.
-On hosted Vercel deployments, plain-text statement exports work now; fully hosted PDF parsing would need a bundled JavaScript PDF parser.
+- PDF uploads now use the bundled `pdf2json` JavaScript parser, so hosted Vercel deployments can parse SimplyGo PDFs directly.
+- Plain-text statement exports are still supported too.